Key responsibilities of the job include:

 - testing products for errors and making amendments.

-There can be some pressure to meet deadlines, when extra hours may be required.
+Pressure to meet deadlines means that extra hours may be required at times.
 Promotional prospects are excellent for employees willing to change job regularly and to move into managerial positions.

 - Software/multimedia houses